nerwuuus/sql-employee-time-db/how_to_update_db_instruction.md

 # Work instruction
 ## 1. Update ess.xlsx
-Instructions on how to update ess.xlsx report: https://(...).sharepoint.com/:w:/r/sites/(...)
+Instructions on how to update ess.xlsx report using PowerQuery: https://(...).sharepoint.com/:w:/r/sites/(...)

 ## 2. Export ess.xlsx and wfm.xlsx
 * Save ess.xlsx file as ess.csv file.
 Do the same with the WFM file.